 Kelly Thornton Hallman is the Founder, Board Chair and “Director of Fun” for the Living Peace Foundation.

-Kelly has served on numerous philanthropic boards and is proud to be a founding and current member of the Charlize Theron Africa Outreach Program Ubuntu Council.
-She is also on the Advisory Board of Plus Wonder and American Friends of Big Change.
+Kelly has served on numerous philanthropic boards and is proud to be a founding and current member of the Charlize Theron Africa Outreach Project Ubuntu Council.
+She is also on the Advisory Boards of Plus Wonder and American Friends of Big Change.

 Jim began his involvement with the Center for Living Peace as a Global Peace Ambassador in Aspen, Colorado, in January of 2012.
 Since then, he has been instrumental in working together with the board to create opportunities for the Living Peace Foundation.
 Jim is currently President of the Board and also serves the foundation as Chief of Peace.